LTU-Compsci/paired-python-challenge/README.md

 This repository contains code artefacts for a paired python challenge.

 + Decide in your pair who will be Person A and who will be Person B
-+ Person A should refer only to the clues in the person\_a folder
++ Person A should refer to the clues in the person\_a folder
-+ Person B should refer only to the clues in the person\_b folder
++ Person B should refer to the clues in the person\_b folder

-**Try to avoid looking at your partner's clues!** Instead, talk to each other and screenshare to solve the mysteries.
+**Work together to solve the mysteries.** Try to avoid looking directly at your partner's clues, but instead communicate with each other over email and/or web chat.